Viral Hepatitis

 - Mood change, forgetfulness

-- Black bowel movements, which indicate bleeding into the intestine
+- Black bowel movements, a sign of intestinal bleeding

 Diagnosis

-In making a diagnosis of hepatitis, blood tests are performed to detect the hepatitis virus, as well as the antibody to the virus.
-The tests also distinguish between an acute or chronic infection.
+To diagnose hepatitis, blood tests are used to detect the virus as well as antibodies to the virus.
+These tests also distinguish between acute and chronic infections.

 Treatments